 Meredith has helped Leslie realize her strengths, given her the drive to take on leadership positions, and has built her confidence.
 “One of the greatest things I’ve learned at Meredith has been that I am here because I worked to be here, so it’s okay if I am in a leadership position,” said Leslie.

 When Leslie had doubts, felt that she couldn’t make a difference, or faced challenges, she found support from her faculty and staff, especially from Professor of Psychology Mark O’Dekirk, who became her mentor.
 “I have learned so much about resilience and compassion from him,” said Leslie.
 “He has taught me the importance of supporting others, just by how much he cares about each of his students.”

 While student teaching in a dual language school, Leslie has learned a lot about different cultures and how language plays a role in culture and in attitudes towards cultures.
 That experience has only increased her desire to help others.
 “The reason I’m teaching is because I see myself in the children,” said Leslie.

-After graduation, Leslie intends to continue teaching and eventually will attend graduate school to pursue a career in higher education or in business.
+Leslie was recently selected to the Newman's Own Foundation Fellowship Program, a 12-month program to help develop the next generation of leaders in the nonprofit and philanthropic sectors.
+After graduation, Leslie will be working with a nonprofit aimed at helping refugees or focused on racial equity in classrooms.
+She eventually will attend graduate school to pursue a career in higher education or in business.
 She would like to start her own nonprofit working with immigrants or children of immigrants.

 “I have learned how much it means to be a leader in my community,” said Leslie.
 “Meredith has taught me a lot about self-confidence and strength, and I have developed the leadership skills to embrace the leader that I know I can be.”